 NEW BUGIS STREET

 The New Bugis Street market is an ideal place to buy souvenirs in Singapore.
-And even if you do not intend to buy anything, it is imperative to get lost in their countless stalls.
+Even if you do not intend to buy anything, it is enjoyable to get lost within the countless stalls.
 They sell everything: exotic fruits, clothing, souvenirs, electronics …

 Although it is a tourist site, most of the visitors are local young people hanging out.
 It is open every day at 11:00 to 23:00.